 Always take this poker tip into consideration before jumping into your games.
 Many players find no interest in playing low games, but you need to see that your goal is to learn poker strategy and not to waste money while doing that.
-Therefore, you have few reasons for starting at low stakes:
+Therefore, you have a few reasons for starting at low stakes:

 - Firstly, you will feel more comfortable knowing that you are not risking much money and even if you lose some at the beginning it will not hurt you.
 You will be able to learn the game and will not be spending a lot of money in the process so that is a good idea.

-- Secondly, player’s skill level increases every time when you move up stakes.
+- Secondly, a player’s skill level increases every time when you move up stakes.
 Starting at the lowest limits lets you play versus weakest players and learn the game instead of donating money to ones who are much better right now.

 - Lastly, it enables you to see the whole picture and get a feel the whole game looks.
 You will understand positions, what poker hands you should play and can take everything in practice.